shawnduong/HackerPass/doc/ino.md

 3. It is recognized that updating the user cache upon a card-to-be-provisioned being not found in the cache, but being already found on the API may be a bug.
 This may not be the case in multi-provisioner setups, but in single-provisioner testing, this may be a race condition or related bug.
    - Replication: enter provision mode and provision a new card.
 Observe that the card will be provisioned and the cache updated.
 Tap the card again, and observe that the card was not found in the cache but was found on the API.
 4. Flushing the user ID cache to the API to create a series of attendances is currently inefficient as it enacts a series of POST requests.
 Overhead may be minimized if it enacts one aggregate POST request.
 The API will also need to be modified to accommodate for this.
+5. This should also flush the cache, and that should be implemented in the future.